 After months of failed attempts, the accumulated monthly income from patrons built up.
 I had enough in the bank that I could tell Twin Ravens Press to manufacture them for us.

 The problem was finally out of our hands.
 The professionals were taking care of it.
 What a relief.

 Then I got the proof in the mail and it fell apart in my hands.

-This was an easy fix.
-A few weeks waited for a new proof, quickly approved, another few weeks, and I had a stack of beautifully cut slipcases on my kitchen counter.
+This was an easy, yet time consuming fix.
+A few weeks waiting for a new proof, quickly approved, another few weeks, and I had a stack of beautifully cut slipcases on my kitchen counter.

 Printing the insert presented its own challenges.

 I struck out at two different copy shops.
 The first because they thought I was printing copyrighted images.
 The second took two weeks to tell me that a quote couldn’t be done for another week because they were too busy.

 So I took the file to the IPRC to print myself.
 I had to do a few tweaks to the design because of limitations of laser printers.
 Namely, they can’t guarantee exactly where a print will land on a page.
 It shifts by a fraction of an inch with every print, making folding on the line on both sides impossible.

 So biked the stock I’d bought home and redesigned the file, making drift less noticeable.